citycoins/governance/ccips/ccip-024/ccip-024-miamicoin-community-signal-vote.md

 ### Voting Outcome

-The result of this vote will serve as a signal to the City of Miami, expressing the community's desire regarding the STX treasury.
+The result of this vote will serve as an officially verifiable message to the City of Miami, for consideration, expressing the community's desire regarding the STX treasury.
 It's important to note that this vote does not have any direct executable actions on the protocol itself.

 ## Backwards Compatibility